DJrizzley/literature/novels/moby_dick.md

 hair, and hold on there like grim death.

-CHAPTER 54.
-The Town-Ho’s Story.
+# CHAPTER 54.
+The Town-Ho’s Story

 (_As told at the Golden Inn._)